Personal Finance·10 min read

 Insurance FDIC at insured banks or NCUA at federally insured credit unions FDIC at insured banks or NCUA at federally insured credit unions

-• checking is your operating account
+A checking account is usually your operating account.

-• a debit card
+• pay using a debit card or check

-• online bill pay
+• pay bills online

 • your paycheck